 Every year around this time I’m mesmerized by the beautiful planners whose floral patterns and crisp lines so elegantly grace my newsfeed.
 Last year, I spent way more than I should have on a planner that I only used for a couple months.
-Fortunately, I have implemented a much better system by using Evernote as a weekly planner and goal organizer.
+Fortunately, I have implemented a much better system as I show you how to use Evernote as a planner to set goals and achieve them.

 When my previous planner found it’s new home on our bookshelf with all the other planners from the last several years, I knew I needed a better system in place.
-I believe several factors lead to the downfall of my fancy (but pricey) planners.
+As I mentioned in my post How to Make New Year’s Resolutions Stick, I believe several factors lead to the downfall of my fancy (but pricey) planners.

-Thinking back over what worked and what didn’t, I realized I was most organized when I was working full time at a church before I had Morgan.
+Thinking back over what worked and what didn’t, I realized I was most organized when I was working full time at a church before I had my daughter.
 I had LOTS of new ministry ideas that had to be implemented in a timely manner, without loose ends attached.

 Certain it would help me organize and execute all the ideas floating around in my head, I knew Evernote was the answer to this ongoing dilemma as a detail-oriented creative.

 It was then I realized that Evernote had been my best tool for keeping my life organized!
-After re-implementing my strategy, I’ve finally found a streamlined system to maintain a weekly schedule while also achieving my goals consistently!
+After re-implementing my strategy, I’ve finally found a streamlined system using this free goal planning checklist to maintain a weekly schedule while also achieving my goals consistently!

 One of the best aspects of Evernote is that it is free!
 On top of that, it allows me to keep my planner on my computer and a synced version on my phone at all times – no more lugging around a bulky planner in my purse!